danielfrg/storm-sklearn/README.md

   LogLevel FATAL
 ```

-Then you should be able to run `sparse submit -e local`
+Then you should be able to run `sparse submit -e vagrant`

 ### In the cloud